Sure, we all want our babies clean and healthy.

 What Is Dry Drowning?

-So, should you be worried or cautious about something like this?
-Yes, but you must understand that there are many types of drowning a person can experience.
+You must understand that there are many types of drowning a person can experience.

 There’s the traditional or wet drowning that could happen when your baby’s mouth is FULLY submerged under the water.
 So, be more careful and vigilant when your child is swimming at a pool.